Mayank-Chandra/Mayank-Chandra/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am Mayank Chandra,from New Delhi,India currently studying Masters in Automation and Robotics in Technische Universität Dortmund.
+I am Mayank Chandra,from New Delhi,India currently studying Masters in Automation and Robotics in Technische Universität Dortmund. <br>

-Here's a brief Intro about me  :smile: :
+Here's a brief Intro about me  :smile: : <br>
--->Totally obsessed with robotics and AI,ML. :stuck_out_tongue_closed_eyes:
+-->Totally obsessed with robotics and AI,ML. :stuck_out_tongue_closed_eyes: <br>
--->Besides Coding, I love photography and Aesthetic Arts.
+-->Besides Coding, I love photography and Aesthetic Arts. <br>
--->I am currently trying to learn about ROS and ROS2 and other robotics related codes and simulations.
+-->I am currently trying to learn about ROS and ROS2 and other robotics related codes and simulations.<br>